finnegan-hinson/FINRASpaCyReader/README.md

   The accuracy tests were included both as a curiousity and as a testiment to the process and evolution of the program's accuracy over time.
 Because this is code previously developed, such progression is hard to track otherwise simply by looking at the commit history.

-  This code has been publicly published with the permission of CFA Institute and contains no customer information or data.
+  This code has been publicly published with the permission of CFA Institute and contains no customer/affiliate information or data.

   Thank you for taking the time to read over my code (and my disclaimers)!
 The FINRASpaCyReader was my first project in Python.